C-Alty/Comp3000-Callum-Alty/README.md

 # Maritime Security Threat Detection
 ### Supervisor: Rory Hopcraft

-This project will be aimed at the stakeholders in maritime security, for example shipping companies in order to ensure the security of maritime activities and detect current or emerging threats.
-It will use open-source data including AIS databases, geopolitical information and maritime traffic to monitor and report potential security risks.
-It will explore using machine learning techniques to detect anomalies and any threats in real time.
+This project is aimed at the stakeholders in maritime security, for example shipping companies in order to ensure the security of maritime activities and detect current or emerging threats.
+It uses live AIS data in order to detect anomalies in real time.

 Trello: https://trello.com/invite/b/67193e5f71c23f8ba3c101b1/ATTI6ac076cdcac9f91573a789cac28e283169E2259E/comp-3000-callum-alty